 The challenge here is that flowers more often than not have green foliage behind them, not blue sky.
-Although it is not directly opposite orange on the color wheel, green it also works well especially if you use a blue-green which is opposite a red-orange.
+Although it is not directly opposite orange on the color wheel, green also works well especially if you use a blue-green which is opposite a red-orange.

 Some people find the contrast too vibrant.
-So using a color either side of the direct complimentary has an effect but is toned down slightly.
-Careful selection of color opposites and compliments can make your work stand out.
+So using a color on either side of the direct complimentary has an effect but is toned down slightly.
+A careful selection of color opposites and compliments can make your work stand out.
 It’s up to us as artists if we want that or not.
 For example, there is no reason that the image on the left can’t have green foliage to split the two similar colors.

 Use Warm Colors Next To Cool Ones